The risk of flood is a very real part of the Australian landscape.

 Make sure you have the right insurance coverage

 Not having adequate insurance means that in times of disaster you may be left without assistance from your insurance company.
-With the Bureau of Meteorology reporting an increased frequency of major flood events, knowing your policy covers flood as standard can provide real peace of mind.
-CommInsure Home Insurance, for example, offers flood as standard cover.
+With the Bureau of Meteorology reporting an increased frequency of major flood events, knowing your policy covers loss or damage caused by flood as standard can provide real peace of mind.
+CommInsure Home Insurance, for example, offers flood1 cover as a standard insured event.

 Plan a course of action